-The 2013 capital plan stands to continue this trend, forecasting slightly more than $56 million worth of transportation infrastructure and operational improvements for the year.
+The 2014 capital plan stands to continue this trend, forecasting nearly $42 million of transportation infrastructure improvements and future project planning for the year.

-It is the third consecutive year in which the capital plan has been reduced from the prior year.
+It is the fourth consecutive year in which the capital plan has been reduced from the prior year.

 SINGLE-LANE RESTRICTION TO REMAIN IN PLACE ALONG ROUTE 22 BEFORE TOLL PLAZA IN PHILLIPSBURG EFFECTIVE IMMEDIATELY